Why, How, & Who

 As a result, churches are trying to maneuver through a world that rejects Christianity and religion but longs for everything Jesus has to offer.
 This proposes a great missional challenge.

 Many, if not most, churches today find themselves culturally and pandemically in need of a prophetic reimagining required to discern God’s call for flourishing as communities of faith.
-Because of our deep love for the church AND for the 79% that want nothing to do with the church, we are convinced of the need for churches to clarify their mission and calling, to live well within this cultural moment, and to follow in the radical ways of Jesus.
+Because of our deep love for the church, we are convinced of the need for faith communities to clarify their mission and calling, to live well within this cultural moment, and to follow in the radical ways of Jesus.

 How?